Z313PH/IR-Counter/README.md

 ## Acknowledgements

-- Special thanks to the contributors of the tutorials that provided guidance on integrating the LCD screen and DHT11 sensor into the ESP32 setup.
+- This project was inspired by the need for automated counting and sorting mechanisms in various industrial and recreational settings.

 Feel free to contribute, report issues, or suggest improvements!
-Happy monitoring! 🌡️🌿
+Happy sorting! 🎲🤖